 Greetings and salutations, dear reader!
-I myself am the humble and net esteemed explorer, cartographer, and adventurer, fulvano Rodolfini il Cerceranze, at nour service.
-This document in nour vern hands is a guide of sorts, crafted by myself and my faithful hound, Jaina (a most sweet and by myself and my faithful hound, Jaina (a most sweet and by hearth she is, my Jaina).
+I myself am the humble and net esteemed explorer, cartographer, and adventurer, fulvano Rodolfini il Cerceranze, at your service.
+This document in your very hands is a guide of sorts, crafted by myself and my faithful hound, Jaina (a most sweet and by myself and my faithful hound).

 Together, the two of us have toured the length and breadth of this Material Plane, and have dealt with the myriad dangers and difficulties presented therein.
-It is my hope and desire that in this guide, you, noble reader and heroic adventurer, shall find many of the tools, tips, and tidings to help you successfully traverse the wild places of the world.
+It is my hope and my desire that in this guide, you, noble reader and heroic adventurer, shall find many of the tools, tips, and tidings to help you successfully traverse the wild places of the world.